simianlabs/gcloud-nomad-iac/README.md

 Create `terraform.tfvars` file with your project variables.
 YOu can use `terrraform.tfvars.example` as template.

+Modify `dns.tf` if you want to create public dns zones (disabled by default)

 After you run `terraform apply` on this configuration, it will automatically output the public IP address of all hosts.